m-kus/sn-zkemail-faucet/app/README.md

 1. Drag and drop an .eml file onto the dropzone, or click the dropzone to select a file from your system.
 2. The application will guide you through the proof generation process with a visual progress indicator.
-3. The process consists of four stages:
+3. The process consists of three stages:
-   - Email file provided
-   - Email parsed
+   - Parsing Email - Extracting and verifying email contents
-   - Witness generated
+   - Generating Witness - Preparing verification data
-   - Proof generated
+   - Generating Proof - Creating the zero-knowledge proof
 4. Upon successful proof generation, you can create a pre-funded account.

 ## Browser Compatibility